-paign and hope for his success.
-But whatever the outcome, the United States cannot tackle this agenda except in the context of a commitment by all sides to healing.
+Truman could take the legitimacy of the international system for granted; the Atlantic alliance rallied America's West European allies from the Second World War, President Bush will have to lead an effort to define and then maintain an international system that reflects the new, revolutionary circumstances.
+The United States cannot tackle this agenda except in the context of a commitment by all sides to healing.
 All concerned with the future of the country must find ways to cooperate so that the world will again see Americans working toward a common destiny both at home and in the community of nations.
 It is to such an effort that this article seeks to make a contribution.

 No issue requires bipartisanship more urgently than the next phase of Iraq policy.
 If President Bush prevails, it is important that America's adversaries not confuse the passion of an election period with lack of unity regarding ultimate goals.
-If Senator Kerry wins, there is an overwhelming need for immediate cooperation between the incoming and the outgoing administration, lest the rhetoric describing the war as unnecessary at the wrong place, coupled with the hiatus imposed by the months of transition, undermine the confidence of the Iraqi authorities and cause a collapse before the new team can even begin to chart a course.
+The seeming agreement on at least immediate objectives between the presidential candidates was reflected in their endorsement of the 9/11 Commission Report, which pointed out that terrorism is a nethod, not a policy.